-Deliverable: 2023-2028 Metropolitan and Regional Transportation Improvement Program

-Due Date: October 14, 2023 Approval: FHWA and FTA

-Deliverable: 2023 Annual Listing of Obligated Projects

-Due Date: March 31, 2024

-Support: WWVMPO/SRTPO Executive Director, Policy Board, TAC, CTUIR, ODOT, and WSDOT

-Regulation: 23 CFR 450.326 and 450.334; WAC 468-86-160

-Planning Factor: Safety, Mobility, Environment, Integration, Efficiency, Preservation (as prescribed by

-23 CFR 450.306, also referred to in the "Planning Factors" Section of this document)
+Tarala Davidaria ¢10,5000,400 Task Budget: \$ 10,5009,400 Deliverable: 202 35 -202830 Metropolitan and Regional Transportation Improvement Program Due Date: October 14, 202 4 3 Approval: FHWA and FTA Deliverable: 202 34 Annual Listing of Obligated Projects Due Date: March 31, 2024 5 Lead: WWVMPO/SRTPO AssociateTransportation Planner Support: WWVMPO/SRTPO Executive Director, Policy Board, TAC, CTUIR, ODOT, and WSDOT Regulation: 23 CFR 450.326 and 450.334; WAC 468-86-160 Planning Factor: Safety, Mobility, Environment, Integration, Efficiency, Preservation (as prescribed by 23 CFR 450.306, also referred to in the "Planning Factors" Section of this document)

-Task 8 Implement 2045 Plan, Monitor Performance, and Provide Local Planning Assistance the cities of College Place, Milton-Freewater, and Walla Walla.
+Task 8 ImplementDevelop 204550 Plan, Monitor Performance, and Provide Local Planning Assistance

+The preparation of a Metropolitan Transportation Plan (MTP) is a federal requirement for urbanized areas with a population greater than 50,000; in the Walla Walla Valley, the urbanized area encompasses the cities of College Place, Milton-Freewater, and Walla Walla.
 The Washington State Growth Management Act (GMA) establishes the requirement for the development of a Regional Transportation Plan (RTP); in the region, this requirement applies to Walla Walla County.
 The WWVMPO/SRTPO is responsible for meeting both the federal and state transportation planning requirements, which largely overlap.
 Thus, the region has combined its MTP and RTP into a single, integrated long-range plan.